Mathics3/mathics-development-guide/docs/extending/code-overview/ast.rst

 AST, M-Expression, General List: same thing
 ============================================

-The end-result of scanning and parsing is an M-expression, which is a Python object of type ``Expression``.
+The end-result of scanning and parsing is an :term:`M-expression`, which is a Python object of type ``Expression``.
 In compiler terminology the M-expression is also called an *abstract syntax tree* or AST.
 The first leaf of an ``Expression`` is called the "head".